PrestBlake25/Applied-AI-System-Project/README.md

 Given a natural-language request like "something like Metallica but a bit more mellow", the app parses user intent, retrieves candidate songs, normalizes data to one schema, scores tracks with transparent rules, and returns ranked recommendations.

+## What's New
+Recent CLI improvements added to the project:
+- Dynamic result count prompt: after entering a request, users are asked how many songs they want to hear.
+- Post-results exit prompt: after recommendations are printed, users can choose whether to end the program.
+- Input validation for result count: non-numeric or non-positive values are rejected with a retry message.
+- Consistent exit shortcuts: `q`, `quit`, and `exit` are supported at prompt steps.

 ## Original Project Context (Module 3)
 Original project name: Music Recommender Simulation.